 Federal Tax Credits

 Congress has enacted tax credit programs to encourage investment in projects that create jobs and revitalize communities where private investment has deemed inadequate.
 These federal credit programs include investments in the rehabilitation of historic buildings, the generation of renewable energy, and the development of affordable housing.
-These investments not only offer federal tax credits, but they also provide substantial social and environmental benefits that can help you achieve your ESG or sustainability initiatives.
+These investments not only offer federal tax credits, but they also provide substantial social and environmental benefits that can help you achieve your sustainability initiatives.

-When you invest in our federal ESG funds, you reduce your tax liability while positively impacting the communities in which you invest.
+When you invest in our federal funds, you reduce your tax liability while positively impacting the communities in which you invest.
 Your investment in solar tax credits can help improve the environment by creating clean power and avoiding CO2 emissions.
 Investing in historic tax credits can revitalize a lifelong part of the community and create new jobs.
 Meanwhile, your investment in inclusive affordable housing can lead to the development of quality homes, safer neighborhoods, and improved local economies.

 The team at Monarch Private Capital is well-versed in our federal tax credit offerings.
 We can help find the most appropriate tax credit offering for you.